RiverArchitect/RA_wiki/wiki/MaxLifespan.md

 # Working principle<a name="actprin"></a>

 The Geofile Maker uses the `CellStatistics` (with "Max" argument) command of `arcpy`'s Spatial Analyst toolbox to identify the best lifespans of features.
 In the case of features where only design Rasters are available (i.e., Raster units are either on/off (1/0) or dimensional indicators, for example minimum grain sizes), the Geofile Maker converts any non-zero value of the design Raster to 0.8.
 The value of 0.8 is an arbitrarily chosen identifier with the hypothetical unit of years, where the only importance is that this identifier is larger than zero and smaller than 0.9.
 Thus, the identifier is smaller than any lifespan value and the `CellStatistics`'s "Max" corresponds to the lifespan value when lifespan Rasters are compared with design Rasters.
 In other words, the Geofile Maker prioritizes lifespan Rasters over design Rasters.
 This choice was made because the data quality of lifespan Rasters is better (higher data abundance) than the quality of design Rasters, considering that the data quality is a function of available layers (DEM, morphological unit, grain size, hydraulic Rasters, etc.).
 Therefore, pixels where no lifespan value but a design value is available to get assigned a value of 0.8.
 Finally, the 0.8-pixels are converted to the highest defined lifespan (see [*LifespanDesign*][3] module) based on the assumption that if the feature is constructed corresponding to the design criteria, its lifespan will be high.
-Note the difference: lifespan values are prioritized because of the better data quality and the *max*-years-value of design Raster-only pixels applies to a chain of safe constructive assumptions potentially resulting in high costs.\
+Note the difference: lifespan values are prioritized because of the better data quality and the *max*-years-value of design Raster-only pixels applies to a chain of safe constructive assumptions potentially resulting in high costs.<br/>
 Recall that [`Other bioengineering` features](River-design-features#bioeng) can take three values: (1) `max` years, if the terrain slope is greater than defined in the thresholds workbook and the depth to groundwater is lower than defined in the thresholds workbook (cf. [*LifespanDesign*][3]); (2) `1.0` year, if the terrain slope is greater than defined in the thresholds workbook and the depth to groundwater is greater than defined in the thresholds workbook; (3) `NoData`, if the terrain slope is lower than defined in the thresholds workbook.
 Thus, where maximum lifespan maps indicate a 1.0-year lifespan, bioengineering features that are independent of the depth to the groundwater table are required.
 Such features typically imply the placement of angular boulders.

 # Code modification: Add feature sets for maximum lifespan maps<a name="actcode"></a>